stdm/stdm.github.io/research.md

 <div style="display:grid; grid-template-columns:repeat(auto-fill, minmax(300px, 1fr)); gap:14px; margin-top:1em;">

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
 <strong>Principled pragmatism.</strong> Problems must matter outside the lab, but engineering alone is not enough.
-There is a recurring impulse to step back and ask "what general principle explains this?", leading to <a href="https://www.mdpi.com/2673-2688/1/4/31">design-pattern taxonomies</a>, the <a href="https://dx.doi.org/10.5445/IR/1000143637">data-centrism argument</a>, a <a href="https://arxiv.org/abs/2205.00002">theory of natural intelligence</a>, or the <a href="https://doi.org/10.3390/educsci11070318">ATLAS teaching concept</a>.
+There is a recurring impulse to step back and ask "what general principle explains this?", leading to <a href="https://www.mdpi.com/2673-2688/1/4/31">design-pattern taxonomies</a>, a proposal for <a href="https://dx.doi.org/10.5445/IR/1000143637">data science's foundation</a>, a <a href="https://arxiv.org/abs/2205.00002">theory of natural intelligence</a>, or the <a href="https://doi.org/10.3390/educsci11070318">ATLAS teaching concept</a>.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
-<strong>Translator instinct.</strong> A substantial share of the output (e.g., the <a href="https://stdm.github.io/data-science-book/">Applied Data Science book</a> (with &gt;123 k readers), <a href="https://doi.org/10.1007/978-3-319-99978-4">"Deep Learning in the Wild"</a>, or <a href="https://doi.org/10.1080/09540962.2025.2541304">white papers for policymakers</a>) explicitly closes the gap between what researchers know and what practitioners and regulators can act on.
+<strong>Translator instinct.</strong> A substantial share of the output (e.g., the <a href="https://stdm.github.io/data-science-book/">Applied Data Science book</a> (with &gt;123 k readers), <a href="https://doi.org/10.1007/978-3-319-99978-4">"Deep Learning in the Wild"</a>, or <a href="https://doi.org/10.1080/09540962.2025.2541304">white papers for policymakers</a> explicitly closes the gap between what researchers know and what practitioners and regulators can act on.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
-<strong>Emoirical honesty.</strong> Several of the strongest papers report negative or counter-intuitive findings: <a href="https://doi.org/10.1016/j.patrec.2024.03.016">DNNs for speaker recognition don't learn temporal voice features</a>; <a href="https://doi.org/10.1007/s43681-021-00108-6">blinding face-recognition models to sensitive attributes doesn't reduce demographic bias</a>; <a href="https://doi.org/10.3389/fcomp.2022.1041703">ImageNet-optimal architectures don't transfer across domains</a>.
+<strong>Empirical honesty.</strong> Several of the strongest papers report negative or counter-intuitive findings: <a href="https://doi.org/10.1016/j.patrec.2024.03.016">DNNs for speaker recognition don't learn temporal voice features</a>; <a href="https://doi.org/10.1007/s43681-021-00108-6">blinding face-recognition models to sensitive attributes doesn't reduce demographic bias</a>; <a href="https://doi.org/10.3389/fcomp.2022.1041703">ImageNet-optimal architectures don't transfer across domains</a>.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
 <strong>Disciplinary self-consciousness.</strong> Unusual for a technical ML group, we invest sustained effort in defining what our own discipline fundamentally <em>is</em>.
-The <a href="https://dx.doi.org/10.5445/IR/1000143637">data-centrism paper</a>, the <a href="https://stdm.github.io/downloads/papers/ECSS_2013.pdf">ECSS</a> and <a href="https://doi.org/10.21256/zhaw-3759">HMD series</a>, or the "Foundations of Data Science" overview are acts of disciplinary self-definition.
+The <a href="https://dx.doi.org/10.5445/IR/1000143637">data-centrism paper</a>, the <a href="https://stdm.github.io/downloads/papers/ECSS_2013.pdf">ECSS</a> and <a href="https://doi.org/10.21256/zhaw-3759">HMD series</a>, or the <a href= "https://publikationen.bibliothek.kit.edu/1000146422">"Foundations of Data Science" overview</a> are acts of disciplinary self-definition.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
-<strong>Long arcs alongside rapid response.</strong> Some threads run for more than a decade (speaker recognition, optical music recognition, applied data science).
-Others respond quickly to emerging topics (LLM efficiency, <a href="https://doi.org/10.1613/jair.1.19490">AI agents survey</a>, <a href="https://link.springer.com/article/10.1007/s43681-026-01042-1">stochasticity and safety</a>).
+<strong>Long arcs alongside rapid response.</strong> Some threads run for more than a decade (<a href="#speakerrec">speaker recognition</a>, <a href=""#dromr">optical music recognition</a>, <a href="#datascience">applied data science</a>).
+Others respond quickly to emerging topics (<a href="https://doi.org/10.1109/SDS60720.2024.00036">LLM efficiency</a>, <a href="https://doi.org/10.1613/jair.1.19490">AI agents survey</a>, <a href="https://link.springer.com/article/10.1007/s43681-026-01042-1">stochasticity and safety</a>).
 A stable intellectual core with enough flexibility to engage new problems without losing continuity.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
-<strong>Genuinely interdisciplinary collaborators.</strong> Co-authors span <a href="https://doi.org/10.1002/mp.16405">radiologists</a>, <a href="https://doi.org/10.1063/5.0139707">physicists</a>, <a href="https://doi.org/10.1016/j.geothermics.2024.103012">geothermal engineers</a>, <a href="https://arxiv.org/abs/2205.00002">cognitive neuroscientists</a>, <a href="https://doi.org/10.21256/zhaw-3760">musicologists</a>, <a href="https://doi.org/10.1007/s43681-021-00108-6">social workers</a>, <a href="https://stdm.github.io/downloads/papers/SDS_2020.pdf">transport engineers</a>, and <a href="https://link.springer.com/article/10.1007/s43681-023-00408-z">ethicists</a>.
+<strong>Genuinely interdisciplinary collaborators.</strong> Co-authors span, amongst others, <a href="https://doi.org/10.1002/mp.16405">radiologists</a>, <a href="https://doi.org/10.1063/5.0139707">physicists</a>, <a href="https://doi.org/10.1016/j.geothermics.2024.103012">geothermal engineers</a>, <a href="https://arxiv.org/abs/2205.00002">cognitive neuroscientists</a>, <a href="https://doi.org/10.5334/tismir.157">musicians</a>, <a href="https://doi.org/10.1007/s43681-021-00108-6">social workers</a>, <a href="https://stdm.github.io/downloads/papers/SDS_2020.pdf">transport engineers</a>, and <a href="https://link.springer.com/article/10.1007/s43681-023-00408-z">theologians</a>.
 Domain knowledge visibly shapes methodology in each case.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
-<strong>Applied science identity, worn lightly.</strong> The Fachhochschule mandate (problems must be real) is treated as the motivational inspiration rather than a ceiling on ambition. <a href="https://icml.cc/virtual/2025/poster/44452">ICML papers</a> and <a href="https://doi.org/10.1162/NECO.a.1505">Neural Computation articles</a> coexist with <a href="https://stdm.github.io/downloads/papers/SDS_2023a.pdf">industrial reports</a> and <a href="https://stdm.github.io/data-science-book/">practitioner handbooks</a>.
+<strong>Applied science identity, worn lightly.</strong> The Fachhochschule mandate (problems must be real) is treated as the motivational inspiration, not a ceiling on ambition. <a href="https://icml.cc/virtual/2025/poster/44452">ICML papers</a> and <a href="https://doi.org/10.1162/NECO.a.1505">Neural Computation articles</a> coexist with <a href="https://stdm.github.io/downloads/papers/SDS_2023a.pdf">industrial reports</a> and <a href="https://stdm.github.io/data-science-book/">practitioner handbooks</a>.
 </div>

 <div style="background:white; border-left:4px solid #2c5f8a; border-radius:3px; padding:10px 14px; box-shadow:0 1px 3px rgba(0,0,0,0.07);">
 <strong>Education as a research topic.</strong> Teaching AI is treated as an object of scholarly inquiry, not just a duty.
-The <a href="https://doi.org/10.3390/educsci11070318">ATLAS concept and EducSci paper on hybrid AI education</a>, and the <a href="https://stdm.github.io/downloads/papers/Buergenstock_2023.pdf">Bürgenstock higher education workshop</a> reflect a conviction that how we teach shapes what the field becomes.
+The <a href="https://doi.org/10.3390/educsci11070318">ATLAS concept on hybrid AI education</a>, and the <a href="https://stdm.github.io/downloads/papers/Buergenstock_2023.pdf">Bürgenstock higher education workshop</a> reflect a conviction that how we teach and how we build organizations of higher education shapes what the field becomes.
 </div>

 </div><!-- trait grid -->